VaidehiM-sys/MachineLearning/README.md

 # Machine Learning
-Machine Learning Algorithms implemnted using vaious data sets
+Implementation of Machine Learning Algorithms using various datasets and observation regarding them.

 ## 1. Linear Regression using normal equation and gradient descent